krokedil/collector-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2022.08.12    - version 3.2.5 =
+* Fix           - Fixed due date not being printed in the order note.
+* Tweak         – If the WooCommerce and Walley total amount differs, the merchant will be notified about this.
+* Tweak         - Corrected payment method names, and updated translations.

 = 2022.06.21    - version 3.2.4 =
 * Tweak         - Change how we get the cart totals for the rounding line function.